Dr Alaric Hall

 Postgraduate supervision

-My postgraduate supervision focuses on language, literature and history in early medieval Britain and medieval Scandinavia, and on modern medievalism.
+My postgraduate supervision focuses on language, literature and history in early medieval Britain and medieval Scandinavia, and modern medievalisms, and I welcome postgraduate research applications in these fields.
+I am also open to discussing supervision of research on medieval Semitic-speaking cultures.

 Teaching

 Teaching is one of the most fun things that I do, and is the single most important thing to me in my job here at Leeds.
 I particularly enjoy that fact that my students have almost never studied my subjects at school: we get to start from scratch, looking at some amazing material which people generally haven't had a chance to study before.
-The texts I teach were mostly written in medieval English or Scandinavian languages, and although I teach a lot in translation, it's also a central aim for me to help students access and appreciate this material in the original language--and through this to open up other opportunities for language-learning in future.
+The texts I teach were mostly written in languages other than modern English, and although I also teach a lot in translation, helping students to access and appreciate medieval texts in the original language is central to my work—and through this I seek to open up other opportunities for students’ language-learning in future.

-I frequently teach Old and modern Icelandic, Old and Middle English, and a variety of modules focusing on medieval cultural history.
+I frequently teach Old and Middle English, Old and modern Icelandic, and a variety of modules focusing on medieval cultural history.

 Research groups and institutes